MichelJuillard/dynare-michel/windows/README.txt

 "Add/Remove Programs" menu of the Control Panel.

-Using Dynare with Matlab (R)
+Using Dynare with MATLAB (R)
 ----------------------------

-Dynare requires Matlab (R) version 6.5 or above.
-With older versions of Matlab (R), it may fail or give unexpected results.
+Dynare requires MATLAB (R) version 6.5 or above.
+With older versions of MATLAB (R), it may fail or give unexpected results.

-To use Dynare, you just have to add the 'matlab' subdirectory of your Dynare installation to Matlab (R) path.
+To use Dynare, you just have to add the 'matlab' subdirectory of your Dynare installation to MATLAB (R) path.
 You have two options for doing that:

 * Use the addpath command, by typing the following (assuming that you have installed Dynare at the standard location, and replacing '4.x.y' by correct